gdijkstra/hprop-erasibility/README.md

 mathematicians.
 As such, the focus will be on programming applications of new concepts such as higher inductive types and univalence, instead of studying models of the type theory.

+A syntax-highlighted and browsable version of the code can be found [here](http://gdijkstra.github.io/hprop-erasibility).